G-PST/CommonEnergySystemModel/README.md

 ## Overview

-The INES model is built using [LinkML](https://linkml.io/), a powerful schema language for defining data models.
+The Common Energy System Model is built using [LinkML](https://linkml.io/), a powerful schema language for defining data models.
 It supports:
 - Multi-energy system representation
 - Balance nodes with flow profiles
 - Storage units with investment capabilities